btschwertfeger/python-cmethods/README.md

 ## 5. Notes

 - Computation in Python takes some time, so this is only for demonstration.
-When adjusting large datasets, its best to use the C++ implementation mentioned earlier.
+When adjusting large datasets, its best to use the C++ tool [BiasAdjustCXX](https://github.com/btschwertfeger/Bias-Adjustment-Cpp).
 - Formulas and references can be found in the implementations of the corresponding functions.

 ### Space for improvements: